 Medical Center.
-The following table was derived from the annual audited financial statements of the Medical Center for FY2013 through FY2016, and from unaudited financial information for the Medical Center for FY2017.
+The following table was derived from the annual audited financial statements of the Medical Center for FY2013 through FY2017.

 University of Virginia Medical Center Summary Statement of Revenues, Expenses, and Changes in Net Position For the Year ended June 30,